Ukrainian president warns of threat of 'full-scale war' with Russia

 On Tuesday, a court in Simferopol, the main city in Russian-annexed Crimea, ordered 12 of the sailors to be held in pre-trial detention for two months.
 Three hospitalised sailors were also formally detained for two months.
 The rest are to appear in court on Wednesday.

-The move is likely to further stoke tensions between Moscow and Kiev, as Russia continues to accuse the sailors of crossing illegally into Russian waters and of ignoring warnings from its border guards.
+The move stoked already high tensions between Moscow and Kiev, as Russia continues to accuse the sailors of crossing illegally into Russian waters and of ignoring warnings from its border guards.

 Kiev has demanded the release of the sailors and urged Western allies to impose further sanctions on Moscow.